The essential reading list for digital health.

 1st Edition

 Explains how to develop and use digital health, telehealth, and AI to address diabetes — deploying new hardware, software, and processes.
-Essential for clinicians, scientists, engineers, industry professionals, regulators, and investors building the next generation of precision medicine for diabetes management.
+Essential for clinicians, scientists, engineers, regulators, and investors building the next generation of precision medicine for diabetes.

 04 · Industry & Strategy